 Conservation Corps Minnesota traces its roots to the 1930s Civilian Conservation Corps, which provided naturalresource jobs to unemployed young men so they could support their families during the Great Depression.
 In the 1970s, the federal government launched the summer Youth Conservation Corps and the year-round Young Adult Conservation Corps, continuing the employment of young people in meaningful conservation work.
 When federal support for conservation corps ended in 1981, the Minnesota Conservation Corps was created by the Minnesota Legislature to offer youth and young adult programs through the Minnesota Department of Natural Resources.
 In 1999, Friends of the Minnesota Conservation Corps was incorporated as a 501(c)(3) nonprofit organization by community supporters and program alumni, and the nonprofit assumed operations of Minnesota Conservation Corps in 2003.
-In January 2010, Minnesota Conservation Corps changed its legal name to Conservation Corps, dba Conservation Corps Iowa with funding from AmeriCorps and Iowa project partners.
-Minnesota state appropriations are not used to support the Iowa program.
+In January 2010, Minnesota Conservation Corps changed its legal name to Conservation Corps, dba Conservation Corps Ninnesota, to be consistent with the brand we established in 2009 when we launched Conservation Corps lowa with funding from AmeriCorps and Iowa project partners.
+Minnesota state appropriations are not used to support the lowa program.